List of Oval Office desks: Desks by president

 A seventh desk, not listed here, is also offered to presidents for use in the Oval Office but has never been used there.
-This unnamed, mahogany, pedestal desk, was built in 1952, measures 72 by 36 in, and was gifted to the White House by John McShain, the general contractor of the Truman reconstruction of the White House.
-Originally housed in the Second Floor Center Hall it was moved to La Casa Pacifica in 1969 where it remained through at least 1974.)
+This unnamed, mahogany, double pedestal desk, has a brown leather top, three drawers in each pedestal, and three horizontal drawers in its top section.
+It was built in 1952, measures 72 by 36 in, and was gifted to the White House in 1952 by John McShain, the general contractor of the Truman reconstruction of the White House.
+Originally housed in the Second Floor Center Hall it was moved to La Casa Pacifica on July 24, 1969 where it remained through at least 1974.
+After President Nixon resigned, he asked to keep the desk for the remainder of his lifetime.)